Artificial intelligence (AI)

 Why invest with SyndicateRoom?

 SyndicateRoom gives investors access to growing businesses across many different sectors, including AI and machine learning.
-Some recent machine-learning startups our investors backed are Liopa, a startup that uses the front camera on your phone to read lips, and infloAi, which gives companies a sustainable way to monetise their online presence by providing curated digital content.
+Some recent startups our investors backed are MNai, a business insights platform powered by AI and machine learning, and infloAi, which gives companies a sustainable way to monetise their online presence by providing curated digital content.
+See also BKwai, Kuano, Action.aim Wild.ai and Note Taking Express on our startups page.

 Our Access EIS fund builds a diversified startup portfolio for you by co-investing with experienced angel investors.
 It aims to build a portfolio of at least 50 companies for each investor to further mitigate risk, and to replicate annual market growth in the UK startup sector.